1. How would you describe your mission and vision?

-I was on Linkedin one day and saw that my friend Tim Fern had accepted a position with Kambeo, so I looked into it, contacted him, and he scheduled a virtual meeting.
+I was on LinkedIn one day and saw that my friend Tim Fern had accepted a position with Kambeo, so I looked into it, contacted him, and scheduled a virtual meeting.
 I loved all the functions of Kambeo and the fact there wasn’t a monthly fee; I felt it was the best product for the organization.

 5. What recent events have you run on Kambeo?
 And what have been the results of those events?

 We haven’t used Kambeo the way we could or should.
 Due to some health issues, I resigned from the Board of Directors, but I still help FRIENDS with Kambeo and its website.
-They are actively looking for a member that has some experience with online auctions, ticket sales, etc., so I can work with this person to increase our use of Kambeo.
+They are actively looking for a member who has some experience with online auctions, ticket sales, etc., so I can work with this person to increase our use of Kambeo.